 Being at home so much has generated some new interests for us.
 Our family has decided our new interest would be to start a food garden.
 Starting a food garden has brought up many questions about soil, watering, bug control and sun exposure.
-It’s a challenging but fun project.
+It’s a challenging but fun family bonding experience.
 And we have created some very unique solutions that might surprise you.

 This is where you could get very involved with soil quality and cultivation.
 The simple solution for our small backyard garden was prepared soil from the nursery and large planting buckets.
 This allowed for instant successful growth so we could enjoy our garden immediately.
 Be sure the bucket has holes so water can drain and start out by watering once per week.
 Or how about a raised planter bed?
 Check out a raised planter bed here to start a food garden.

 We chose some fast growing veggies and fruits that were already showing signs of sprouting.
 The ones we chose are known for fast and easy growth: strawberries, squash, basil, tomatoes to name a few.
 Lettuce and spinach are simple veggies to grow and can tolerate cool temperatures.
 Tomatoes can be hard to grow because the leaves get so large and the tomatoes get heavy.
 It’s also important to use stakes to help the vines to grow onto.

 FoodCycler transforms food scraps into fertilizer and reduces your family’s food waste.
 From Morning to night, Vitamix and FoodCycler make it easy to take care of yourself (and the planet).

 Decide on Bug Control and Sun Exposure